Making-Finance-Sustainable/RAG-VIDI-beta/docs/index.md

 - Reviewer (framing): `hermes3:latest`
 - Embeddings: `text-embedding-3-large`

-> **Note.** Frontrunners now include: (1) captioning process with VLM to improve picture descriptions; (2) improved retrieval context by adjusting chunk size and overlap to limit semantic dilution and increasing the number of retrieved neighbours (k) to improve coverage of concept-relevant passages; (3) frame was replaced by classic stance detection; and (4) prevalence is now reporting share of sentences which could be used to get raw estimates based on documents' lenght.
+Reports now include: (1) captioning process with VLM to improve picture descriptions; (2) improved retrieval context by adjusting chunk size and overlap to limit semantic dilution and increasing the number of retrieved neighbours (k) to improve coverage of concept-relevant passages; (3) frame was replaced by classic stance detection; and (4) prevalence is now reporting share of sentences which could be used to get raw estimates based on documents' lenght.
+We are also now using the original languages, taking advantage of LLMs' multilingual capabilities.

 #### Reports